 Students who successfully complete the two prerequisite nursing courses are eligible to sit for the ODH STNA (Ohio Department of Health State Tested Nurse Aide) exam and enter nursing program after meeting all admission requirements.

 Students who complete the first year of the program will be awarded a certificate of proficiency in practical nursing and become eligible to sit for the NCLEX-PN.

 Students who complete the second year of the Nursing program will earn an Associate of Applied Science degree and become eligible to sit for the NCLEX-RN.
 The program prepares graduates to be able to provide nursing care to patients or groups of patients at home or in institutions, at the direction of a licensed physician, advanced practice nurse, dentist, optometrist or podiatrist.

 Associate of Applied Science Degree in Nursing (ADN) Program

-The ADN Program is a two-year Nursing program that admits students twice a year in a day or modified evening/weekend program.
-In consideration of the various stages of students’ education levels and experiences, there are three entry tracks into the ADN program.
-Information about admission into each track can be found by clicking a track below.
+The ADN program is a two-year nursing program that admits students twice a year.
+Students can opt to take classes in during the day, or evenings and weekends.
+There are two entry tracks into the ADN program, depending on a student's prior education level.
+Information about admission to each track can be found by clicking below.